 Hands up if you know your Albariño from your Sauvignon?

 It’s in this breezy, Atlantic-influenced climate that Albariño thrives.
-The grapes are thick-skinned, meaning they weather a good storm and are less likely to be bothered by damp conditions – which is handy considering that the region gets on average 1800mm of rainfall a year.
+The grapes are thick-skinned, meaning they weather a good storm and are less likely to be bothered by damp conditions – which is handy considering that the region gets on average 1800mm of rainfall a year, more than Manchester if you can believe that.

-The main production area is Rias Baixas, a denomination stretching along the Atlantic coast south of Santiago di Compostela.
-The close proximity to the ocean, combined with the grape’s natural aromatic character, results in wines that are amazingly fresh, light and bright, with mouth-watering peachy fruit.
-The wines are sometimes bottled with a very slight spritz still in the bottle, adding to the feeling of freshness.
+The main production area is Rias Baixas, a wine growing region stretching along the Atlantic coast south of Santiago di Compostela.
+The close proximity to the ocean, combined with the grape’s natural aromatic character, results in wines that are super-fresh, light and bright, with mouth-watering peachy fruit.
+The wines are sometimes bottled with a slight spritz still in the bottle, adding to the feeling of freshness.

 As you might expect, they’re made for the food of the region.
 Throw any kind of seafood at a glass of Albarino and it will gladly accept – goose barnacles, mussels, sardines, or the highly prized sea urchins (pictured below).